telerik/maui-docs/maui-getting-started.md

 * Telerik_UI_for_Maui_[version]_Preview.nupkg file for Windows and macOS users.

-## Redister the needed handlers and renderers
+## Register the needed handlers and renderers

-In order to visualize the Telerik UI for MAUI controls you have to register the needed renderers for Button, Chart and ListView controls inside the `ConfigureMauiHandlers` method
+In order to visualize the Telerik UI for MAUI controls you have to register the needed renderers for Button, Chart and ListView controls inside the `ConfigureMauiHandlers` method of the **Startup.cs** file of your project.

+Here is how the Startup.cs file looks when Telerik UI for .NET MAUI renderers are registered.

 ```C#
 public class Startup : IStartup